DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 curl -sSL http://hyperledger.github.io/composer/install-hlfv1.sh | bash
 cd ..

+Once you have run this command, the installation scripts are staying in the tpm directory.
+If you need to modify Composer docker-compose file, you can copy composer.sh, remove everything that recreate the installation files, and run the install from this script, reusing the existing compose files that you can update.

 Check if you have a connection profile for the the Fabric you just install.
 You should have a file ~/.composer-connection-profildes/hlfv1/connection.json

 If not, copy the one located in the install directory to this location